The Chicest Way To Hide Your Cat’s Litter Box

 Step 3

-Cut down a piece of cane webbing large enough to cover each hole.
+Cut down a piece of cane webbing (like this top-rated one) large enough to cover each hole.
 Secure to the backs of the doors over the openings using a staple gun.
 (The cane webbing not only looks good but also keeps air flowing.)

 Pro tip: Soak the cane webbing in warm water for 30 minutes to make it pliable.